New York City Walking Tours

-Pro Musica offers a wide variety of Private Guided Walking Tours throughout New York City to groups traveling with us.
+Pro Musica offers a variety of Private Guided Walking Tours throughout all boroughs of New York City to groups traveling with us.
 If there is a specific type of tour that you are interested in that is not listed here, just let us know - we pride ourselves in customizing your tour to include exactly what you want to see.
 Your personal tour coordinator is also happy to recommend specific tours based on the interests and composition of your group.

 Architecture Tours: These tours are customized according to your areas of interest.
 Learn about how the architecture of buildings such as The Grand Central Station, The Metropolitan Museum of Art, Madison Square Garden and The Chrysler Building have shaped New York, as well as how the city has shaped structures and spaces such as the Brooklyn Bridge, Gramercy Park, and Columbus Circle.